gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 == Virtual Private Network (VPN)

-A VPN is an encrypted connection over the Internet from a device to a network.
+A #underline[VPN] is an encrypted connection over the Internet from a device to a network.
 The encrypted connection helps ensure that sensitive data is safely transmitted and prevents eavesdropping.

 For VPNs, both authentication and encryption are generally desired because it is important both to: